Chantzi NI, Meligova AK et al Steroids 2011 76:974-85

 4. Genome-wide footprint of glucocorticoid receptor (GR) and nuclear factor kappa-b (NFKB) crosstalk.

 Figure 2: The global interaction of GR and NFKB on chromatin was assessed using ChIP-sequencing.
 Genome-wide profiles of GR and p65 (major NF-kB subunit) binding sites and target genes provided a footprint of GR-NFKB crosstalk and substantially contributed to understanding the networks underlying glucocorticoid and inflammatory signaling pathways.
-(Rao et al. 2011, Co-activation of GR and NFKB alters the repertoire of their binding sites and target genes.
-Genome Res.
-2011; 21(9):1404-16.).
+(Rao et al. Genome Res.
+2011;21:1404-16).

 Panagiotidou E, Zerva S, Mitsiou DJ, Alexis MN, Kitraki E. Perinatal exposure to low dose bisphenol A affects the neuroendocrine stress response in rats.
 J Endocrinol.
-2013 Dec 9.
-[Epub ahead of print]
+2014 Jan 27;220(3):207-18.

 Chantzi NI, Tiniakos DG, Palaiologou M, Goutas N, Filippidis T, Vassilaros SD, Dhimolea E, Mitsiou DJ, Alexis MN.
 Estrogen receptor beta 2 is associated with poor prognosis in estrogen receptor alpha-negative breast carcinoma.
 J Cancer Res Clin Oncol.
 2013 Sep;139(9):1489-98.